 As part of its work, the task force created a vision statement for diversity, equity, and inclusion in the College of Medicine curriculum.
 This was a collaborative effort with student input.
-This vision statement has been reviewed and approved by representatives from the physician assistant program (Christine Bruce) and the graduate programs (Charles Lang) at the College of Medicine.
+This vision statement was reviewed and approved by representatives from the physician assistant program and the graduate programs at the College of Medicine.

 The vision at Penn State College of Medicine is to equip our learners with the knowledge, skills, and attitudes they will need to provide culturally excellent health care and research for an increasingly diverse U.S. population.
 Our vision for cultural excellence, diversity, equity and inclusion is embedded in our educational pillars of health humanities, biomedical sciences, clinical sciences and health systems sciences.

 A thoughtfully planned and documented vision defines goals and creates a personal ownership and shared language for all individuals.
 One shared vision will allow leadership to collaborate, support and engage all individuals to accomplish the vision.